David Gray (British musician)

 David Peter Gray (born 13 June 1968) is a British singer-songwriter.
-He released his first album in 1993 and received worldwide attention after the release of White Ladder six years later.
-White Ladder was the first of three UK chart-toppers in six years for Gray; it became the fifth best-selling album of the 2000s in the UK and ranked as the tenth best-selling album of the 21st century in the United Kingdom in October 2019.
-Gray is also known for the hit single "Babylon" from the White Ladder album.
-He has received four Brit Award nominations, including two nominations for Best British Male.
+Having released his debut album in 1993, he received worldwide attention with White Ladder five years later, particularly for the hit single "Babylon".
+White Ladder was the first of three chart-toppers in six years for Gray in the UK, where it became the fifth best-selling album of the 2000s.
+In 2019, it was ranked as the UK's tenth best-selling album of the 21st century.
+Gray reached the US Top 20 with five successive albums, and has received four Brit Award nominations, including two nominations for Best British Male.